-The score held by the last student accepting a place at the school in the previous year is the 'minimum entry score' that is published on the Unit's website in April each year.
+The score held by the last student accepting a place at the school in the previous year is the 'minimum entry score' that is published on the Team's website in April each year.
 This score varies from school to school and year to year.
 You cannot use these scores from the previous placement process to prove that your child should have received an offer to a particular school in the current placement process.

 Responding to an offer

-If you will be unable to access your email account for more than a week, such as while on holiday without internet access when outcomes are due, you can advise the Unit in writing that you will accept any offer in advance if your child qualifies.
+If you will be unable to access your email account for more than a week, such as while on holiday without internet access when outcomes are due, you can advise the Team in writing that you will accept any offer in advance if your child qualifies.

 Withdrawal or lapse of offers

 Offers will be withdrawn if students do not satisfy all enrolment requirements such as residency, or if students do not enrol on the first day of school without prior approval or a satisfactory explanation.
-Any deferment of enrolment must be negotiated with the Unit and the school principal before the first day of school.
+Any deferment of enrolment must be negotiated with the Team and the school principal before the first day of school.
 Enrolment cannot be deferred beyond Friday 22 February 2019.

 Offers may be withdrawn if they are made on the basis of false or misleading information.